zmcartor/homestead-guide/source/mining.rst

 The successful PoW miner of the winning block receives:

 * a *static block reward* for the 'winning' block, consisting of exactly 5.0 Ether
-* cost of the gas expended within the block – an amount of ether that depends on the current gas price
+* cost of the gas expended within the block – an amount of expanse that depends on the current gas price
 * an extra reward for including uncles as part of the block, in the form of an extra 1/32 per uncle included

 All the gas consumed by the execution of all the transactions in the block submitted by the winning miner is paid by the senders of each transaction.
 The gas cost incurred is credited to the miner's account as part of the consensus protocol.
 Over time, it is expected these will dwarf the static block reward.

 *Uncles* are stale blocks i.e. with parents that are ancestors (max 6 blocks back) of the including block.
 Valid uncles are rewarded in order to neutralise the effect of network lag on the dispersion of mining rewards, thereby increasing security (this is called the GHOST protocol).
-Uncles included in a block formed by the successful PoW miner receive 7/8 of the static block reward (=4.375 ether).
+Uncles included in a block formed by the successful PoW miner receive 7/8 of the static block reward (=4.375 expanse).
 A maximum of 2 uncles are allowed per block.

     * `Uncles ELI5 on reddit <https://www.reddit.com/r/expanse/comments/3c9jbf/wtf_are_uncles_and_why_do_they_matter/>`_
     * `Forum thread explaining uncles <https://forum.expanse.org/discussion/2262/eli5-whats-an-uncle-in-expanse-mining>`_